 Place a fine mesh sieve over a large bowl and cover with a cheesecloth or coffee filter.
 Add the quark and allow to sit for a few hours to overnight in the refrigerator to drain.

 Mix into the quark, then add the butter and salt until a smooth dough comes together.
 Cover and refrigerate for 2 hours.

-Preheat oven to 390˚F (200˚C).
+Preheat oven to 400˚F (200˚C).
 Line a large baking sheet with parchment or lightly grease.

-On a lightly floured surface, roll the dough into a rectangle just under 1/4 inch thick.
+On a lightly floured surface, roll the dough into a rectangle just under 1/4 inch (6 millimeters) thick.
 Starting from the short end, fold the dough over into fourths to create four layers.
 Turn the dough so the new long side is now facing you.
 Flour lightly as needed.

-Use a small circular cutter, about 1 1/2-2 inches across, to cut out as many rounds as close together as you can, taking care not to twist as you press down.
-Transfer the rounds to prepared baking sheet, 1-2 inches apart.
+Use a small circular cutter, about 1 1/2-2 inches (4-5 centimeters) across, to cut out as many rounds as close together as you can, taking care not to twist as you press down.
+Transfer the rounds to prepared baking sheet, 1-2 inches (2.5-5 centimeters) apart.

-Gently brush the tops of the Pogácsa with the beaten egg yolk, being careful to not let it drip down the sides.
+Gently brush the tops of the Pogácsák with the beaten egg yolk, being careful to not let it drip down the sides.

 Bake in preheated oven until risen and golden brown, 20-30 minutes.